Dukewendo/Eve-API-tiker/README.md

 # Eve-API-tiker
-Web app that uses SSO to read from Eve Online API
+Read from Eve Online API and display ticker for mineral prices